Good News in History, February 11 - Good News Network

-Happy 81st birthday to Burt Reynolds.
+Happy 82nd birthday to Burt Reynolds.
 The Hollywood star and romancer might never have become an actor had he not been injured as a star football player at Florida State University.
 An English teacher later convinced him to try out for a play based on his reading of Shakespeare in class.
 Reynolds got the lead and won the 1956 Florida State Drama Award for his performance.
-Over his long career, the actor, director, and producer starred in many television series and feature films, such as Deliverance, The Longest Yard, Smokey and the Bandit, and The Cannonball Run… WATCH a clip.
+Over his long career, the actor, director, and producer starred in, and won awards for, many television series and feature films, such as Deliverance, The Longest Yard, Smokey and the Bandit, and The Cannonball Run… WATCH a new interview from this week.
 (1931)

 Reynolds was once turned down for a film in 1957 because he looked too much like Marlon Brando.
 He later grew his trademark thick mustache to solve that problem.
 Reynolds’s breakout performance in Deliverance (1972) made him a star, and his role in Smokey and the Bandit made him wealthy.
 Lucky for Harrison Ford, Reynolds turned down the role of Han Solo in Star Wars.